 The word “still” carries a subtle indictment.
-We see it in the WHO/UNICEF Joint Monitoring Programme’s 2015 report on global progress in sanitation, which reminds us that “2.4 billion people still lack access to improved sanitation facilities.”
+We see it in the WHO/UNICEF Joint Monitoring Programme’s State of the World’s Sanitation report, which reminds us that “2 billion people still lack even a basic level of sanitation services.”
 Still.
 We’ve gone to the moon, developed nuclear warheads, and can communicate wirelessly anywhere on the planet—shouldn’t everyone have a toilet by now?

 It is tempting to believe that the level of our technology defines the level of our human progress, that our advancements will inevitably lead to something profound and hopeful.
 How can we not hope that broadband and smartphones will put out the fires of global poverty?
 Or that solar biochar toilets and infrared sludge pasteurization machines will reduce the burden of disease in urban slums?